 - 5. When Is a "Meet" Appropriate?
 Meets are required by law in certain circumstances (predesign, and pre-construction project for significant commercial construction unless other arrangements are made).
 A party requesting a meet should consider resources of all parties for all instances where the request is optional.
-Meets can be particularly useful where: - a lengthy route is involved - the work will be performed in phases - a site has a complicated layout - the excavation work to be performed is complex - multiple subcontractors will be excavating at the site in addition to the general contractor - there are valuable underground facilities to be avoided or relocated
+Meets can be particularly useful where: - a lengthy route is involved - the work will be performed in phases which are expected to last beyond the 14 calendar day validity of a normal excavation notice - · a site has a complicated layout - the excavation work to be performed is complex - multiple subcontractors will be excavating at the site in addition to the general contractor - there are valuable underground facilities to be avoided or relocated